bodrick/awesome/README.md

 *   [nrwl/nx](https://github.com/nrwl/nx) - Smart, Fast and Extensible Build System
 *   [oldj/SwitchHosts](https://github.com/oldj/SwitchHosts) - Switch hosts quickly!
 *   [raineorshine/npm-check-updates](https://github.com/raineorshine/npm-check-updates) - Find newer versions of package dependencies than what your package.json allows
-*   [voidcosmos/npkill](https://github.com/voidcosmos/npkill) - List any node\_modules directories in your system, as well as the space they take up.
-You can then select which ones you want to erase to free up space.
+*   [voidcosmos/npkill](https://github.com/voidcosmos/npkill) - List any node\_modules 📦 dir in your system and how heavy they are.
+You can then select which ones you want to erase to free up space 🧹
 *   [prisma/prisma](https://github.com/prisma/prisma) - Next-generation ORM for Node.js & TypeScript | PostgreSQL, MySQL, MariaDB, SQL Server, SQLite, MongoDB and CockroachDB
 *   [Simonwep/selection](https://github.com/Simonwep/selection) - ✨ Viselect - A simple and lightweight library to add a visual way of selecting elements, just like on your Desktop.
 Zero dependencies, super small.
 Support for major frameworks.
 *   [microsoft/azure-pipelines-tool-lib](https://github.com/microsoft/azure-pipelines-tool-lib) - Lib for creating CI/CD tool installer tasks in Azure Pipelines